kyrieerrvin/NBA-Simulator/README.md

 Returns an excel file of team dataset following this column format:
 ![image](https://user-images.githubusercontent.com/95164825/152002877-a1eb97b9-37a2-47c1-a7eb-fc36a6256972.png)

+Sample complete dataset and individual team data is included.

 ## Contributing
 Pull requests regarding optimization of code and/or better update automation of dataset is welcome.